Duration & Fees

 Transport to and from the project by car is provided on working days.

-Daily breakfast and evening meals are provided at the volunteer accommodation each day apart from Saturday when volunteers arrange their own meals.
+Daily breakfast and evening meals are provided at the volunteer accommodation each day apart from Friday and Saturday when volunteers arrange their own meals.

 Lunch can be purchased on site for approximately 1 - 4 USD a day or volunteers can buy and make their own lunch and take it with them at the volunteer house.